 Manufacturing is not just “Manufacturing”.
 There are many different subsets all with their own unique requirements.
 That means that there are different sub processes below.
-Whilst Dynamics AX has the flexibility to meet most of those it is quite a technical set up.
-Understanding each customer’s unique processes and replicating those in AX providing best of breed processes that are simple to use by the employees.
+Whilst Dynamics 365 has the flexibility to meet most of those it is quite a technical set up.
+Understanding each customer’s unique processes and replicating those in 365 providing best of breed processes that are simple to use by the employees.

 Project Based Manufacturing

 Of the complexiies above, competition in manufacturing industry is greater than ever before.
 To succeed, you need to show a higher value proposition to the market and your customers.
 Whether it is through faster response times, higher quality products, or exceptional customer service and relationships, manufacturers are being asked to do more.
 To maintain a competitive advantage, you require flexibility in your manufacturing operations and must continually drive innovation—not only in the marketplace but also in how you do business.

 Microsoft Dynamics 365 is a manufacturing ERP solution that is architected with flexibility and change in mind, built with operational excellence at its core, and focused on allowing you to drive innovation and be the market leader.
 It will answer all your manufacturing ERP requirements, be they discrete, batch, process, lean or project based.
 Today’s manufacturers are facing increased competition from supposed lower cost areas as the world seemingly becomes smaller to business.
 Dynamics 365 has the ability to help companies increase their competitiveness in the areas of: –

 …and there are aspects of business that is being forecast as essential to remain competitive for the future:-